Band Program - FAQs

 Otherwise, the only other time requirements are on our concert dates or dress rehearsals.
 Both bands perform one concert per quarter.
 The Wind Ensemble may include additional rehearsals and/or local run-out concerts.

 3. What kind of academic credit is offered for being in the Concert Band, Symphonic Winds or Wind Ensemble?
 Are there any privileges in registering for an ensemble?

-Students participating in our performing ensembles receive one unit of academic credit by enrolling in either MU 352L (Concert Band), MU 353A (Symphonic Winds), MU 353L (Wind Ensemble).
+Students participating in our performing ensembles receive one unit of academic credit by enrolling in either MU 3550A (Concert Band), MU 3520L (Symphonic Winds), MU 3530L (Wind Ensemble).
 It is not important to enroll in either of these courses at this point.
 Once the auditions have been finalized, we will help you enroll in the proper course.
-(Note: You can enroll in courses one week after the beginning of classes) The only important thing, at this point, is that you keep Monday and Wednesday afternoons free from other commitments.
+(Note: You can enroll in courses one week after the beginning of classes) The only important thing, at this point, is that you keep Monday and Wednesday afternoons/evening free from other commitments.

-In addition to performing music, one of the major privileges of joining an ensemble is receiving "priority registration" for classes.
+In addition to performing music, one of the major privileges of joining either the Wind Ensemble or Symphonic Winds is receiving "priority registration" for classes.
 Many programs are impacted, therefore, as a first year student this privilege allows you to register before the general student population, allowing you to get your desired classes before it fills up and graduate earlier.
 You will need to submit a brief application near the beginning of each quarter to receive "priority registration" through the music department.

 4. Can I be in more than one ensemble?